BRAIN-Lab-AI/UnFooled-Adversarial-Robustness-in-Deepfake-and-Image-Forensics/README.md

 ### Terminologies
 * **Two-Stream Detector:** A model with a semantic/content stream and a forensic-residual stream; features are fused via a lightweight adapter for classification and evidence mapping.
 * **Residual Extractor (R(·)):** High-pass/SRM/wavelet style operator that emphasizes manipulation-sensitive, high-frequency cues before the residual encoder.
-See the pipeline diagram on p.4 (Fig. 2).
 * **Lightweight Fusion (F):** Channel-gating + 1×1 mixing to merge content and residual features into a joint representation used by heads.
 * **Shallow FPN Evidence Head:** An upsampling head that aggregates multi-scale features to produce a tamper heatmap under weak supervision (face-region priors).
 * **Worst-of-K Red-Team Training:** For each image, sample multiple counter-forensic transforms and train on the one that maximally harms the classifier—hardening the model to realistic attacks (JPEG realign/recompress, subtle resampling, denoise→regrain/PRNU-spoof, seam smoothing, mild color/gamma shifts, social-app transcodes).
 * **Randomized Test-Time Augmentation (TTA):** Low-cost jitters (resize/crop phase, mild gamma, JPEG phase) with logit averaging for decisions and pixelwise max for heatmaps.
-See Algorithm 2 and Fig. 2.
 * **Weak Localization:** Training/evaluation of evidence maps using soft face-region priors instead of pixel-accurate masks; metrics emphasize “energy within ROI” and precision-in-ROI.
 * **Global Operating Point:** A single threshold chosen to maximize worst-case accuracy across clean and attacked splits, then fixed for reporting.
 * **Reliability Metrics:** Expected Calibration Error (ECE), Brier score, Negative Log-Likelihood (NLL), and selective prediction via AURC (risk–coverage).
 * **Regrain Stressor:** Denoise→regrain (PRNU spoof) is the hardest of the tested families but remains controlled with the combined training + TTA.
-See results tables/figures (pp. 7–9).

 ## Problem Statements

 * **Problem 1 — Robustness under realistic counter-forensics:** Detectors trained on clean or narrowly augmented data fail under recompression, resampling, regraining, and app transcodes common in the wild.